YoshiCrystal9/FortniteSwitchLatestLauncher/README.md

 Made by AntogamerYT to make Epic Games Auth easier This is useless if you aren't banned by Nintendo.

+This fork doesn't have a proper update checker yet.

 ## Building

 Make sure you have DevKitPro/MSYS2 installed